thijmen38/Earthy-Group2/docs/design.md

 **Thijmen Pluimers**
 <div style="text-align: justify">
 The Earthy course had it all.
-From more familair subjects like planning of functions and buildings to matters that I only encoutered since the start of the master like like visual scripting using Grasshopper.
+From more familiar subjects like planning of functions and buildings to matters that I only encountered since the start of the master like visual scripting using Grasshopper.
 And then there was the brand new, constructing earth buildings and using a coding language like Python.
-I look back at the course as being an intense learning enviroment, in the 10 weeks we had to make our submission i belive we give everything and came up with a great design.
+I look back at the course as being an intense learning environment, in the 10 weeks we had to make our submission I believe we give everything and came up with a great design.
-Given the minimal knowlage I had about scripting and grasshopper I believe this course has given me a lot of erperience with it in a short time.
+Given the minimal knowledge I had about scripting and grasshopper I believe this course has given me a lot of experience with it in a short time.
-If i could do the course over with the knowlage i now pocess i would focus more on coding our scripts in python rather then grasshopper.
-However the basic understanding of grasshopper was not as well developed as it now is so it would have been almost imposible.
+If I could do the course over with the knowledge I now possess I would focus more on coding our scripts in python rather than Grasshopper.
+However, the basic understanding of grasshopper was not as well developed as it now is so it would have been almost impossible.
 That is why I would like to learn about using Python in the time to come.
 </div>